Discover Kent’s delightful market towns and villages, rolling hills and ancient inns

 It’s now just 8 miles (13km) south-west back to Hollingbourne, winding your way through narrow country lanes and passing by grazing sheep fields, via the Ringlestone Road.

-We have created a little YouTube video of our road trip - why not check it out?
+We have created a little YouTube video of our tour.
+Why not take a look?

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.